waffles2612/TextMining/classification/README.md

   * text (news article)
   * label (category)

-**Note**: A smaller subset of the original dataset is included in this repository due to file size limitations.
-Therefore, the reported results may differ from those obtained using the full dataset.
+**Note**: All experiments and reported results in this project are based on the full dataset.
+Due to file size limitations, only a smaller subset is included in this repository to allow code execution and demonstration.
+Results obtained using the sample dataset may differ from those reported.

 2. Feature Extraction
 * TF-IDF Vectorization: